 What is the goal of this textbook?
 Without a doubt, our routines will be drawing entire details, orthographic views, borders, title blocks, bill of materials and three dimensional models, so by the end of the text, we will be able to make entire drawings from scratch.
-We have the experience, the confidence and the training techniques to change the section, department or company where professionals apply the knowledge in these chapters.
+We have the experience, the confidence and the training techniques to change the section, company department or where our professionals apply the knowledge in these chapters.
 What we do with the time saved from automating the Computer Aided Design process, we have future textbooks to guide our readers to better product or project design.